MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_createvertexshader.md

  A handle to the display device (graphics context).

-#### - hRTShader [in]
+#### - pCode [in]

- A handle to the vertex shader that the driver should use anytime it calls back into the Direct3D runtime.
+ An array of CONST UINT tokens that make up the shader code.
+The first token in the shader code stream is always the version token.
+The next token in the stream is the length token that determines the end of the shader code stream.
+For more information about the format of Direct3D version 10 shader code, see the comments inside the <i>D3d10tokenizedprogramformat.hpp</i> header file that is included with the WDK.

 #### - hShader [in]